-Panic sets in and you run to your Regulations (at least you have a set with you 3) for a quick view of a run-off.
+Panic sets in and you run to your Regulations (at least you have a set with you 5) for a quick view of a run-off.
 Well lookie there, it is listed in Chapter 2, Section 9 under Ties.
 Who would have thought to look there as it was not mentioned in the chapter in which your class was listed?
 Um, no, Chapter 2 pertains to ALL classes and should not be skipped by.
 "Section 9.
 Ties.
 In case of a tie for a placement in any class, except Beginner Novice, each dog will be tested again, individually, by performing the entire Novice Heel Free exercise.
 The original scores will not be changed.
 In the case of a tie in the Beginner Novice class, each dog will be tested again, individually, by performing the original Beginner Novice Heel on Leash exercise.
 All applicable penalties listed under the Novice Heel on Leash exercise will apply."
 Also listed in Chapter 2, Section 1, Standardized Judging, it states, "The judge will inform the first exhibitor in each class what the heeling pattern will be before that exhibitor enters the ring.
 This may be done verbally, by posting the pattern ringside or by demonstration.
 This same procedure will be followed in the event of run-offs."
 Don't make the mistake and assume it will be the same heeling pattern as in the class, it may and can be a different pattern, thus the reasoning behind the verbiage.

 In the United States Coast Guard they have a saying, Semper Paratus.
 It simply means "Always ready".
 Are you ready for a run-off?
 The judge and stewards are waiting for you!
 Your armband number has been called!
 As you left the ring after qualifying you may have been thinking your performance (although not stellar) was not worthy of a run-off for a placement.
 But guess what?
 Other exhibitor's performances may also not have ended up as stellar from exercise to exercise, or one BIG error was made in one exercise causing the score to drop, now matching your score.
 The end result is there are now two (or more) scores that are the same, and a runoff is needed to see who gets the + after their score and wins a placement prize.
-Also keep in mind, it is not necessarily a runoff for a see that a runoff for maybe a runoff for may
+Also keep in mind, it is not necessarily a runoff for a service you could be in a runoff for maybe a runoff.
+The prize is a runoff for maybe a runoff for maybe a runoff for maybe a runoff for maybe a runoff.